Wednesday Exhibition Tickets (after 3pm)

 GALLERY CLOSURES - Please note that the second floor of the North Wing, featuring the Art of the Americas + Europe galleries and the Thorne Miniature Rooms, is currently closed for a major renovation.
 Refreshed galleries will open in late November with all new installations!

-General Admission tickets include all exhibitions and installations, including The World of Anna Sui.
+General Admission tickets include all exhibitions and installations, including Florentine Baroque: The Haukohl Collection.

 TICKETS: $28 Adults | $25 Seniors | $23 Students (with valid ID) | $18 Youth (6-17) | Free for Museum Members, and youth 5 and under.